Roundup (herbicide): Cancer cases

-On May 13, 2019 a jury in California ordered Bayer to pay a couple $2 billion in damages (later cut to $87 million on appeal) after finding that the company had failed to adequately inform consumers of the possible carcinogenicity of Roundup.
-On December 19, 2019, it was announced that Timothy Litzenburg, the lawyer for the RoundUp Virginia plaintiffs had been charged with extortion after offering to stop searching for more plaintiffs if he was paid a $200 million consulting fee by a manufacturer of glyphosate.
+On May 13, 2019, a jury in California ordered Bayer to pay a couple $2 billion in damages (later cut to $87 million on appeal) after finding that the company had failed to adequately inform consumers of the possible carcinogenicity of Roundup.
+On December 19, 2019, it was announced that Timothy Litzenburg, the lawyer for the Roundup Virginia plaintiffs had been charged with extortion after offering to stop searching for more plaintiffs if he was paid a $200 million consulting fee by a manufacturer of glyphosate.
 Litzenburg and his partner Daniel Kincheloe pleaded guilty to the charges and they were sentenced to two and one years in prison respectively.

-In June 2020, Bayer agreed to settle over a hundred thousand Roundup lawsuits, agreeing to pay $8.8 to $9.6 billion to settle those claims, and $1.5 billion for any future claims.
+In June 2020, Bayer agreed to settle more than a hundred thousand Roundup lawsuits, agreeing to pay $8.8 to $9.6 billion to settle those claims, and $1.5 billion for any future claims.
 The settlement does not include three cases that have already gone to jury trials and are being appealed.
+However the settlement was not allowed to cover future cases.

+In the 2020s, facing billions of dollars in more claims, Bayer lobbied the U.S. Congress and state legislatures to change legal standards for pesticide labeling in an attempt to reduce its liability.
+As of 2024, the US EPA planned to reevaluate regulations in 2026.

+In May 2025, Bayer announced that it was making another push to settle the pending lawsuits and that it would consider a Chapter 11 bankruptcy for its Monsanto division if the settlement plan was not successful.
+The company engaged law firms Latham & Watkins and AlixPartners to review its options.